tnaik-git/akamaipropm-bulkconfigurationanalyzer/README.md

 This script (`main.py`) is designed to analyze Akamai Property Manager configurations across multiple accounts.
 It detects configuration issues, missing behaviors, mismatches in certificates, improper slot settings, and generates per-account and merged summary reports in CSV or Excel format.

+This script is a enhancement of https://git.source.akamai.com/projects/PSJAPAN/repos/api-rosawa-bulk_config_test/browse and takes multiple configs as input

 ## Features

 - Analyze all active properties for selected Akamai accounts.